Register your Information for Free Stone Samples Sent Express to You!

 • Preventing Moisture Seepage: Unsealed bluestone allows moisture to seep into its pores, dissolving salts present in the stone.

-• Blocking Salt Migration: A quality sealant blocks moisture ingress, preventing the salts from reaching the surface and thus minimizing efflorescence formation.
+• Blocking Salt Migration: A quality sealant blocks moisture ingress, preventing the salts from reaching the surface and thus minimising efflorescence formation.

-• Preserving Aesthetic Appeal: By minimizing efflorescence, sealing preserves the visual appeal of bluestone installations.
+• Preserving Aesthetic Appeal: By minimising efflorescence, sealing preserves the visual appeal of bluestone installations.

 • Ensuring Longevity: Sealing bluestone pavers acts as a proactive measure to ensure the longevity and durability of the surface.